Yuss76A/brainbuzz/README.md

 * As a player, I desire a site with a compelling and attractive design.
 * As a player, I expect to see a leaderboard showcasing top scores.
 * As a player, I want to challenge my manga knowledge and discover intriguing facts.

+## Site Objectives:

+* To develop a quiz that is enjoyable and captivating for users.
+* To design a visually attractive quiz to attract and retain users.
+* To produce content that amuses and captivates users.
+* To ensure the quiz is accessible to all potential users.